-'The prime minister is meeting ---- who previously rebuked several times the judge who just heard the corruption case not long ago.' '''
+'The prime minister is meeting ---- previously rebuked the judge who just heard the corruption case not long ago.'

-As the English "translation" of (5) shows, a missing NP sentence is clearly ungrammatical: the three transitive verbs each require an object, but there are only two NPs in object positions.
+As the English "translation" of (5) shows, a missing NP sentence is ungrammatical: the three transitive verbs each require an object, but there are only two NPs in object positions.
 However, impressionistically, such a sentence is as acceptable as its grammatical counterpart (4), if not more so - it is this relative acceptability that we refer to as the missing NP illusion.